wilsonliaows/docs/connectors/sap/action-send-idoc.md

 date: 2018-12-06 06:00:00 Z
 ---

-# SAP Action - Send IDOC
+# SAP Action - Send IDoc

 ![Action Send IDoc](/assets/images/connectors/sap/action-send-idoc.png)

 This action allows you to send IDoc to your SAP system.
-Note that you must [configure IDocs in your SAP system](https://docs.workato.com/connectors/sap.html#create-partner-profile-for-workato) before using this action.
+Note that you must [configure IDocs in your SAP system](https://docs.workato.com/connectors/sap.html#configure-idoc-in-sap-to-work-with-workato) before using this action.

 ## Input fields
 | Field name | Description |